leapbtw/uxplay-windows/README.md

 Most other software achieving the same functionality as `uxplay-windows` is usually paid and non-free.

 > [!TIP]
-> *I can't see my PC in AirPlay from my iPhone/iPad/Mac!!!*
+> *My \<apple device\> can't connect to my PC!!!*
-> 1. Check if the server is running: click on the tray icon and restart it
+> 1. Check if the `uxplay.exe` is running: right-click the tray icon and restart it
-> 2. Make sure you have [Bonjour](https://developer.apple.com/download/all/?q=Bonjour%20SDK%20for%20Windows) installed on your PC
-> 3. Toggle Airplane Mode on your iPhone/iPad/Mac twice and try again
+> 2. Toggle Wi-Fi OFF on your iPhone/iPad/Mac, wait a couple of seconds and reconnect.
+It might take a few attempts

 > [!IMPORTANT]
 > *Why is Windows Defender complaining during installation?*